judejay/nextjs-blog/posts/fuel-switch.md

 The remote fuel switch is only provided on the European models of the RC36.
 Therefore there is limited information available on many resources.
-It allows for the selection of either ON, OFF or RESERVE at the 12 O'clock, 3 O'clock & 6 O'clock positions respectively frm the left hand top fairing of the cockpit.
+It allows for the selection of either ON, OFF or RESERVE at the 12 O'clock, 3 O'clock & 6 O'clock positions respectively from the left hand top fairing of the cockpit.
 It works by means of a two cable system that activates the fuel tap under the petrol tank.

 ## Important